NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/nFloorDetector.rst

 The module is bundled with BRAILS, hence its use does not require a separate installation if BRAILS was installed following the :ref:`lbl-install` instructions.

 This module enables automated detection of number of floors in a building from image input.
-It takes the directory for an image or folder of images as input and writes the number of floor detections for each images into a CSV file.
+It takes the directory for an image or folder of images as input and writes the number of floor detections for each image into a CSV file.
+As the module is developed for performing predictions on only street-level building imagery, meaningful model outputs for other classes of images shall not be expected.

 Use the module
 -----------------